Tip: Remember to check your assignment for the type of information you need and what sources to consult (books, articles, statistics, etc.).

 Make these vocabularies work for you.
 They’re particularly useful when your results include too many irrelevant documents.
 Go to Using Subject Headings for more information.

 Is this what I need?
 Does it support my research thesis or my argument?
-Is the information of good quality?
+Can I trust this information?

 Save your document as you’re working on it.
-If you’re in the college library make it a habit to save every 10 minutes and either email the document to yourself or put it on another device, such as a USB key.
+If you’re working in the college library, make it a habit to save every 10 minutes and put your document on a USB key or in an online storage space.
 If ever there is a power shortage and the library computers shut down, all of your documents will be erased.
 Don’t lose all of your hard work.